alirezaabdollahpour/CURE_fast_adversarial/README.md

-# Robustness via curvature regularization, and vice versaProject Title(CURE) with fast adversarial training
+# Robustness via curvature regularization, and vice versa(CURE) with fast adversarial training

 <!-- One paragraph of project description goes here.
 Explain what makes your project stand out.